The Raven and the Fox Summary and Explanation

 CBSE Class 6 English Unit 1 – Fables and Folk Tales Chapter 2 The Raven and the Fox Summary, Explanation along with Difficult Word Meanings from Poorvi Book

-- The Raven and the Fox Theme
+The Raven and the Fox Quick overview

-- The Raven and the Fox Explanation
+Story Title The Raven and the Fox

 Related:

+Ans.
 Once a raven was sitting on a tree branch.
 He had some food clasped in its beak, which it was excited to eat.
 Reynard, the fox saw him with the food and wanted to get it.
 He too was hungry and wanted the raven’s food.
 So, he tricked the raven to drop the food by asking him to sing.

 The raven became so proud of himself when the fox kept on complimenting him.
 It falsely praised him and called him a handsome bird and addressed it as ‘king’.
 The bird opened his beak to sing but instead of singing, he just croaked.
 He then realized that he had forgotten that he could not sing as he had been holding his food in its beak.
 As it opened its beak to sing, the food dropped on the floor and the fox laughed at the foolish raven.
 He advised the raven to be more wise and less proud of itself.

-Themes of the Lesson -The Raven and the Fox
+The Raven and the Fox Theme-based Questions

 The Raven and the Fox Poem Explanation